SystemsApproach/private5g/intro.rst

 dominant MNOs for the past 40+ years.
-But with 5G's focus on broadening the set of services is supports, and embracing general platforms that can host yet-to-be-invented applications, the mobile cellular network is starting to look a lot like the cloud.
+But with 5G's focus on broadening the set of services is supports, and embracing general platforms that can host yet-to-be-invented applications, the mobile cellular network is starting to blur the line between the access network and the cloud.

 The rest of this book explains what that means in detail, but in a nutshell, thinking of 5G connectivity as a cloud service means that